-&lt;sup>1 The Shin Medical Letter has a redaction pursuant to Federal Rule of Civil Procedure 5.2-redaction of Petitioner's date of birth.
+1 The Shin Medical Letter has a redaction pursuant to Federal Rule of Civil Procedure 5.2-redaction of Petitioner's date of birth.

 - NY 10278.
-Mr. Ceesay has been checking with ICE at 26 Federal Plaza, New York, NY 10278 since in or about 2010.
-He has been detained at BFDF since or about February 20-21, 2025. - 5.
-At the time of his unnoticed detention on or about February 19, 2025, Mr. Ceesay did not have any of his medication and/or medical information.
+Mr. Ceesay has been checking with ICE at 26 Federal Plaza, New York, NY 10278 since in or about 2010.2 He has been detained at BFDF since or about February 20-21, 2025. - 5.
+Upon information and belief, Mr. Ceesay's last check-in with ICE pursuant to this OSUP was in 2024-on or about February 16, 2024-and at that time he was not given any prior notice or warring that he would be detained on or about February 19, 2025. - 6.
+As such, at the time of his unnoticed detention on or about February 19, 2025, Mr. Ceesay did not have any of his medication and/or medical information.
 Mr. Ceesay believed that-as has been the case since in or about 2010-he would check-in and return home where he would be able to take his medication and continue receiving ongoing medical at Jacobi Hospital in the Bronx, New York.
 As explained in the Shin Medical Letter, "Mr. Ceesay's severe chronic medical problems have been successfully managed due to his access to routine as well as emergency access to specialized cardiac and neurologic services.
 He was able to survive his prior to heart attacks and his recent transient ischemic attacks due to his access to care.
-His future risk of worsening heart disease, stroke, and death are mitigated by his access to routine care as well as the regimen of multiple medications." - 6.
-Mr. Ceesay was alone when he checked in with ICE.
-RFK Human Rights met Mr. Ceesay during a pre-approved legal rights presentation at the BFDF on March 4, 2025.
-Mr. Ceesay came to the legal rights presentation with other people in his unit at BFDF.
-RFK Human Rights
+His future risk of worsening heart disease, stroke, and death are mitigated by his access to routine care as well as the regimen of multiple medications."

-&lt;sup>2 Because Mr. Ceesay was detained by ICE without any prior notice or warning, he did not have any paperwork with him regarding his immigration case and did not have any of his medication and or his medical documents.
+2 Because Mr. Ceesay was detained by ICE without any prior notice or warning, he did not have any paperwork with him regarding his immigration case and did not have any of his medication and or his medical documents.
 At the time of his detention by ICE on or about February 19, 2025, Mr. Ceesay's OSUP paperwork was taken from him.
 RFK Human Rights made a request to ICE March 11, 2025 for any and all legal documents and provided an ICE Privacy Waiver and G28-notice of entry appearance before ICE.
 On March 25, 2025, ICE transmitted to RFK Human Rights a total of six (6) pages of legal documents.
 The 6 pages consist of a voluntary departure order from 1997 and an Order to Show Cause that appears to have commenced immigration removal proceedings against Mr. Ceesay in 1995.
-RFK Human Rights was advised by ICE that any other legal documents will have to be request through Freedom of Information Act (FOIA) request despite the fact that an ICE Privacy Waiver was served on the government on March 11, 2025 and permits the disclosure of Petitioner's alien file.
+RFK Human Rights was advised by ICE that any other legal documents will have to be request through Freedom of Information Act (FOIA) request despite the fact that an ICE Privacy Waiver was served on the government on March 11, 2025, and permits the disclosure of Petitioner's alien file.
 A FOIA request would not be responded to an expeditious manner and therefore RFK Human Rights served an ICE Privacy Waiver.
 ICE did not provide a copy of the OSUP.
 See Exh.
 2, Documents Provided by ICE.